coleifer/huey/docs/consumer.rst

 ``-w``, ``--workers``
     Number of worker threads/processes/greenlets, the default is ``1`` but some applications may want to increase this number for greater throughput.
+    Even if you have a small workload, you will typically want to increase this number to at least 2 just in case one worker gets tied up on a slow task.
+    If you have a CPU-intensive workload, you may want to increase the number of workers to the number of CPU cores (or 2x CPU cores).
+Lastly, if you are using the ``greenlet`` worker type, you can easily run tens or hundreds of workers as they are extremely lightweight.

 ``-k``, ``--worker-type``
     Choose the worker type, ``thread``, ``process`` or ``greenlet``.
 The default